qzc438/ontology-llm/README.md

 - pgAdmin: https://www.pgadmin.org/download/ (optional for GUI access to the database)
 - pgvector: https://github.com/pgvector/pgvector
 - Create a database and name it `ontology`.
+- **That is all you create.** The database has to exist and be empty; the tables are not yours to make. `om_csv_to_database.py` runs `CREATE EXTENSION IF NOT EXISTS vector` itself, and it drops and recreates its four tables at the start of every run: `ontology_matching`, `syntactic_matching`, `lexical_matching` and `semantic_matching`.
+Do not create them by hand, and do not keep anything else in this database, since a run will drop those four tables whatever is in them.
+- pgvector still has to be **installed on the PostgreSQL server**, even though the run enables it: `CREATE EXTENSION` can only switch on an extension that is already present.
+Without it a run stops at
+  `ERROR: extension "vector" is not available`, whose own hint is that the extension must first be installed on the system where PostgreSQL is running.
 - Install PostgreSQL, pgAdmin, and pgvector on Ubuntu and CUDA 12.2:
   - Install PostgreSQL: https://www.postgresql.org/download/linux/ubuntu/
   - Install pgAdmin: https://www.pgadmin.org/download/pgadmin-4-apt/